trinwu/art101-final-project/README.md

-# Project: Bird Watching App
+# Project: Bird Watching App -split version

 The goal of the project is to build a bird-watching app/site, loosely modeled on ebird.org.
 The project has been chosen in a way that will let us play with many interesting features in web development, including developing responsive one-page apps, maps integration, user communication, and more.